vtsaplin/franklin-expressions/README.md

 ## Usage
 - Create a nanoblock by calling `createNanoBlock` function with a name and a function that returns a string or a DOM element.
-- Render a nanoblock by calling `renderNanoBlocks` in your block's `decorate` function.
+- Render nanoblocks by calling `renderNanoBlocks` in your block's `decorate` function.

 ## Examples
 TBD